Danube Commission (1948): The Cominform rift

 the Yugoslav delegate to the commission has been most uncooperative.
 He has been a minority of one on every major question that has come up for discussion.
-He opposed, for example, the creation of a special administration fluviale [river administration] run by a joint Czechoslovak–Hungarian Commission to control the difficult Gabcikovo–Gunyu sector… The Yugoslavs lost by six votes to one.
+He opposed, for example, the creation of a special administration fluviale [river administration] run by a joint Czechoslovak–Hungarian Commission to control the difficult Gabcikovo–Gönyű sector… The Yugoslavs lost by six votes to one.
 But they have at least got their own back by refusing to pay their share of the commission's expenses.

 Another report, however, stated that it was the commission itself that "had made a determined effort to avoid accepting Yugoslavia's share in the expenses," which were even larger than the Yugoslav contribution to the United Nations.